Nonoalco: Background

-He was out of the mare Seximee, a daughter of the 1954 Preakness Stakes winner Hasty Road.
-His sire was the very important Nearctic, who also sired Northern Dancer, the 1964 Kentucky Derby, Preakness Stakes and Queen's Plate winner, who became the most influential sire of the 20th century.
+He was sired by Nearctic, who also sired Northern Dancer, winner of the 1964 Kentucky Derby and Preakness Stakes.
+His dam was Seximee, a daughter of Hasty Road, winner of the 1954 Preakness Stakes.
+Nearctic later became a prominent sire during the 20th century.

 Nonoalco was bred by American chocolate magnate Forrest Mars, whose mother Ethel V. Mars was a major Thoroughbred owner/breeder through her Milky Way Farm.
 Nonoalco was purchased and raced by María Félix, a Mexican actress and wife of French financier Alex Berger.

 Racing career

 Trained by François Boutin, in 1973 at age two Nonoalco had an outstanding year in racing.
-He won the Prix Yacowlef, Prix Morny and the Prix de la Salamandre, plus he finished second in the Grand Critérium to Nelson Bunker Hunt's colt, Mississipian.
+He won the Prix Yacowlef, Prix Morny and the Prix de la Salamandre, plus he finished second in the Grand Critérium to Nelson Bunker Hunt's colt, Mississippian.

 As a three-year-old in 1974, he won the British Classic, the 2000 Guineas at Newmarket Racecourse, beating the odds-on favourite Apalachee into third place.
 In France, he captured the Prix du Rond Point and the Prix Jacques Le Marois.